AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 #### Parameters:

-* actorCriticModelNumber: The model number to apply the reset.
+* actorCriticModelNumber: The model number for a model to be reset.

 ### reset()